alextanhongpin/ideas/README.md

 - why must the server runs for 24/7?
 Can't the server just run for a 8hrs a day?
 - lifespan of a server, expire after a month
 - make the server passwordless

+## AOP
+Aspect-oriented programming, and how it could be use to modularize functionalities.
+Stuff like decorators for throttling etc.

+## Learn how to algorithmize decisions

+- decision trees etc.